 - obtained (based on at least 150 credits and evaluated on the credits) is greater than or equal to 27/30. - 13.
-In the case of a degree awarded by a foreign university, verification of the adequacy of the mark is carried out on a case by case basis through an inquiry conducted by the Commission referred to in the aforementioned "Prerequisites" section on the basis of the appropriate equivalence between the mark obtained abroad and that ascribable to Italian degrees.
-The request for such verification may be submitted to the Board of Teaching at any time.
+In the case of a degree awarded by a foreign university, evaluation of a solid strong understanding of the basic disciplines and a good theoretical and pratical background about engineering distinctive disciplines, is carried out on a case by case through an inquiry conducted by the Committee appointed by the Board on the basis of the documentation submitted by the student or eventually, through an interview, at the Commission's request